OpenMx/OpenMx/docs/source/TimeSeries_Path.rst

 	growthCurveFit@output
 	summary(growthCurveFit)

 These models may also be specified using matrices instead of paths.
-See `here <http://openmx.psyc.virginia.edu/repoview/1/trunk/docs/build/html/Examples_Matrix.html#timeseries-matrix-specification>`_ for matrix specification of these models.
+See :ref:`timeseries-matrix-specification` for matrix specification of these models.